celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 4. **log**: Log status / print back info after deployment.

-Finally, we export the 'tags' to the deploy script.
+Finally, we export the tags to the deploy script.
 These tags are needed during testing to select specific contracts for deployment.

 Our script so far;